beegeiger/Safework-Project/docs/seeding_new_cities.md

 - Philidelphia, PA

+- St. Louis, MO

-##Finding the Appropriate City's Crime Data
+## Finding the Appropriate City's Crime Data
 - Only certain places in the country publish data that can be used in the SafeWork Project.

 	- Even though Nevada has the highest sex work arrest rate per capita, as far as we can tell, they don't publish the individual incident reports.